-No, the Vermeyen cartoons are actually paintings that served as life-sized, 1-to-1 templates for weavers when creating tapestries.
+The Vermeyen cartoons served as life-sized, 1-to-1 templates for weavers when creating tapestries.
 And not just any tapestries, but a series of 12 giant tapestries commemorating Charles V’s Tunis campaign of 1535.

-The Tunis campaign was necessary because the city had fallen to Barbarossa in 1534 and now served as a handy raiding base for Ottoman ships.
-This didn’t go down well with the Habsburg Emperor Charles V, who was also effectively King of Spain at the time.
+The Tunis campaign came about because the city had fallen to Barbarossa in 1534 and now served as a handy raiding base for Ottoman ships.
+This didn’t go down well with Emperor Charles V, who was also the Habsburg King of Spain at the time.

-On board the invasion fleet was what you might call an early war photographer – painter Jan Cornelisz Vermeyen – with instructions from the Emperor to record its (hopefully triumphant) mission.
+On board the invasion fleet was what you might call an early war photographer – painter Jan Cornelisz Vermeyen – with instructions from the Emperor to record the (hopefully triumphant) mission.

 A few years after the event, which was indeed a military and propaganda triumph for Charles, Vermeyen received the commission to produce the huge cartoons.
-Ten of them you can see on the second floor of the Kunsthistorisches Museum.
+Ten of them now reside on the second floor of the Kunsthistorisches Museum.